 Select the right one, and you can scale a profitable business.
 Choose wrong, and you might leave money on the table.

-What’s the difference between AVOD, SVOD, and TVOD, and which is the suitable monetization model for you?
+So, what’s the difference between AVOD, SVOD, and TVOD, and which is the suitable monetization model for you?
 Below, we’ll break down each VOD service and help you pick the best option.

 What Is AVOD (Advertising Video on Demand)?

-AVOD uses advertising-based video on demand to provide free content for viewers.
 Instead of paying with their wallet, consumers pay with their time by watching advertisements before and during the video content.
 This business model is used on popular video platforms like YouTube and Facebook Watch.

 Many premium streaming services offer an AVOD option as an entry-level tier to their SVOD subscriptions and use ad revenue to offset lower prices.
 For example, Hulu’s cheapest streaming option contains ads, and Netflix plans to include a more affordable ad-supported plan in 2023.